VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/extending-dynamic-expression-tree.md

 </script>
 ```

-## Registering New Elements in Main module.js File
+## Register New Elements in Main module.js File

-The next steps include registering newly created expression elements in `dynamicExpressionService` that is used as a registry for all known tree elements:
+Register your newly created expression elements in `dynamicExpressionService` that is used as a registry for all known tree elements:

 ``` js title="Script/module.js"
 angular.module(moduleName, [])